harterrt/harterrt/content/mozilla/cascading_metrics.md

 but I haven't seen much written about the practicalities of taking action on these metrics.

-I spend most of this year working with our executive team to understand our corporate goals and to track our progress against these goals.
+I spent most of this year working with our executive team to understand our corporate goals and to track our progress against these goals.
 I found that setting rock-solid goals **didn't do much good if individual employees didn't know how they could contribute**.

-The big and audatious goals we set for our company as a whole can be overwhelming to a single employee.
+The big and ambitious goals we set for our company as a whole can be overwhelming to a single employee.
-It's hard to know where to start, so instead overwhelmed employees go back to whatever they were working on before.
+It's hard to know where to start, so instead, overwhelmed employees go back to whatever they were working on before.
-**We have to do more** if we want to create behavior change and get everyone working towards the same goal.
+**We have to do more** if we want to create behavior change and get everyone working toward the same goal.

 This article **introduces a new framework** for breaking down corporate goals into metrics that are relevant and tractable for individual teams.